 If you try to create a work period that overlaps with one that already exists, we will automatically assign that employee to the existing work period.

-Pro tip: for Australian customers, the selected work period will determine the starting work week and how overtime will be calculated for employees using industry Awards.
+Pro tip: the selected work period will determine the starting work week and how overtime will be calculated for employees.

 Setting agreed working hours

 Assigning working hours to employees will help managers schedule them to their agreed and/or contracted hours.

 To set working hours, select an employee to edit.
 People tab > select employee > Edit profile > Employment details > Working hours section.

 In the Hours per period field, enter the number of hours the employee is required to work.
 The hours will be calculated within the time frame based on the work period selected.

 If you have set up a weekly work period starting on Monday, and this employee has agreed hours of 25 hours per week, every Monday these hours will refresh to 0

 In some cases, the hours entered can determine when overtime will be applied - see below.

 Your employee's working hours will be visible next to their name within the Schedule tab.
 An arrow will indicate whether you have over or under scheduled your employee against their agreed working hours.